-Every cell in the human body needs carbohydrates, fats, proteins, vitamins, water, and minerals to perform the daily metabolic processes involved in maintaining a living system.
-Most of these substances are extracted from the food we eat as it passes through the alimentary tract, i.e., the tube that begins with the mouth and ends at the anus.
-The main function of the alimentary tract is to transfer these materials from the external environment to the internal environment and elimination of food.
+Anatomy and physiology.
+Every cell in the human body needs carbohydrates, fats, proteins, vitamins, water as well as minerals.
+They are necessary to perform the daily metabolic processes involved in maintaining a living system.
+Our digestive system extracts most of these substances from the food we eat as it passes through the digestive tract.
+For instance, that is the tube that begins with the mouth and ends at the anus.
+The primary function of the gastrointestinal tract is to transfer these materials from the external environment to the internal environment and elimination of food.

-The anatomy and physiology of the alimentary tract will be discussed in the order that food passes through it.
-Accessory organs and glands will be discussed when appropriate.
+We usually discuss the anatomy and physiology of the digestive tract in the order that food passes through it.
+We also address accessory organs and glands when appropriate.